pkuqiwang/nifi_lab/README.md

 - Access Nifi UI at [http://127.0.0.1:19090/nifi](http://127.0.0.1:19090/nifi)
 - For more reference about Nifi, please go to Nifi [documents](https://nifi.apache.org/docs.html)

+### Browser

+- Please use Chrome, Firefox, Safari or web browser for the labs.
+- Internet Explorer is not supported by Nifi and is not recommended for the labs.

 -----------------------------

 # Lab 2